thenicekat/handoutsforyou/README.md

 pnpm install
 ```

 - Then, run the development server and for the pages you are making changes to, replace `{session &&` with `{true &&`.
 This lets you overcome the auth temporarily locally.
+This will work only for pages without server side verification.
+None of the database relient features will work.

 ```bash
 pnpm run dev
 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-## Folder Structure
-- `api` - Contains the backend routes for handoutsforyou.
-- `courses/prereqs` - Contains code for course prereqs.
-- `courses` - Contains code for the course reviews page.
-- `handouts` - Contains code for the handouts page.
-- `ps` - Contains code for the ps pages.
-Each ps folder has one page for `add`-ing responses, one page for `chronicles` and one page for `data` and one page for `reviews`.
-- `resources` - Contains code for resources which you can share publicly to others.

 ## Scripts
 ### Course Reviews.